Updating to 0.8

 Tests

-Value-stability tests were added for all distributions (rand#786), helping enforce our rules regarding value-breaking changes (see Portability section).
+Value-stability tests were added for all distributions (rand#786), helping enforce our rules regarding value-breaking changes (see Reproducibility section).